mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ```
 Size
 Roll 2D-2 for Size as normal.
-If Size 10 is indicated, roll 2D again: on 11+ the world is in fact a super-
+If Size 10 is indicated, roll 2D again: on 11+ the world is in fact a super-Earth.
-Earth.
 ```

 ```
 Atmosphere
 Roll Atmosphere as normal, with the usual modifiers for size.
-Any Atmosphere code that is not 0, 1 A, B or C should be reset to A
+Any Atmosphere code that is not 0, 1 A, B or C should be reset to A (exotic).
-(exotic).
 The original code as generated can be used as an indicator of
 atmospheric pressure.
 ```

 ```
 Hydrographics
 Roll Hydrographics as normal, using the Atmosphere code.
-Apply DM-
-if the world is in the hot zone.
+Apply DM-if the world is in the hot zone.
 ```

 ### 81